Social Work (MSW)

 What can I expect from the Master of Social Work Program?

-The Clinical Social Work concentration prepares you to provide therapeutic services, facilitate client access to community resources, cooperative/collaborative work with human service professionals/organizations on behalf of clients, and to conduct empirical evaluations of social work practice interventions.
+The Clinical Social Work concentration prepares students to provide therapeutic services, facilitate client access to community resources, participate in cooperative/collaborative work with human service professionals/organizations on behalf of clients, and to conduct empirical evaluations of social work practice interventions.

 What degrees or certifications are offered in this program?